home-assistant/home-assistant.io/source/_integrations/unifiprotect.markdown

 The Integration uses the RTSP(S) Streams as the Live Feed source, so this needs to be enabled on each camera to ensure you can stream your camera in Home Assistant.
 This may already be enabled by default, but it is recommended to just check that this is done.
 To check and enable the the feature

-1. open UniFi Protect and click on *Devices*
+1. Open UniFi Protect and click on *Devices*
 1. Select *Manage* in the Menu bar at the top
 1. Click on the + Sign next to RTSP
 1. Enable minimum 1 stream out of the 3 available.
 The Stream with the Highest resolution as the default enabled one.